LNG, CNG and electric vehicles – what’s doing what

 So the vital difference in using LNG instead of CNG is that you need a different tank and something for regasification (which is about as technically complex as a kitchen sink).

 But LNG comes with a couple of inestimable advantages.
-First, it’s very dense and hence is very similar to diesel in the energy to volume ratio.
-This also means that a tank just slightly larger than a diesel tank would get you the same mileage like diesel with is great news to the long distance vehicle drivers.
+First, it’s very dense and hence is very similar to diesel in the energy-to-volume ratio.
+This also means that a tank just slightly larger than a diesel tank would get you the same mileage as a diesel which is great news to long-distance vehicle drivers.

-Also, as there is no pressure (in fact LNG tanks are being kept under low pressure of about 8 bars in order to limit effects from boil off) those tanks are pretty light.
+Also, as there is no pressure (in fact LNG tanks are being kept under low pressure of about 8 bars to limit effects from boil-off) those tanks are pretty light.
 And refilling the tank is just about as painless and quick as a diesel tank.

 Last, the electrical vehicle is the darling of the political green movement as it theoretically does not cause any emissions.
 This may be debated as electricity also needs to be produced somehow but the real problems are charging and range.
 You don’t go far with an e-zipper and it hangs for quite a while on the zapping station.
 Not good for quick logistics.

 LNG, CNG, and electricity all serve different purposes.
-While very small city zippers best run on electricity and the heavy haulers and distance junkies will need LNG in order to run smoothly – the space in between is reserved for CNG.
-This is true for city transporters or refuse trucks or town cars.
+While very small city zippers best run on electricity and the heavy haulers and distance junkies will need LNG to run smoothly – the space in between is reserved for CNG.
+This is true for city transporters and refuse trucks or town cars.
 There will always be overlap between the different modes of transport and the fuels but it’s going to be minimal.
-LNG, CNG, and electricity each occupies their virtually exclusive space.
+LNG, CNG, and electricity each occupy their virtually exclusive space.
 It’s not one or the other.
-It’s each for its own use.
+It’s each for its use.

 Leave a Reply